 Further, the cumulative distribution of the gaps between values of a Poisson process should be governed by an exponential distribution.
 In particular, the probability density f(t) for the gaps and the probability p(t) the gap length is as follows [Ross93, p215].

 (Usually the parameter t is a Poisson process is time, here it is log2(log2(Mn)).)

 Noll's nebulous "Island Theory" for Mersennes (which I have never seen quantified) seems to roughly state that Mersennes occur in clumps with gaps between them.
 Perhaps so, but that is exactly what you would expect from any Poisson process!

-A goodness-of-fit test then gives us a Chi-squared value of 0.823 and a p-value of 0.94.
-This appears to fit a Poisson with mean egamma well.
-(More technically: if it were such a distribution, then the probability of seeing a Chi-squared value this much larger than 0 due to "sampling error" alone would be about 94%)
+A goodness-of-fit test then gives us a Chi-squared value of 1.54 and a p-value of about 0.82.
+This could provide weak evidence that this is a Poisson with mean egamma well.
+(More technically: if it were such a distribution, then the probability of seeing a Chi-squared value this much larger than 0 due to "sampling error" alone would be about 82%)

 What about the next Mersenne?

 So what can we gather from this?
 One thing is that given one Mersenne prime exponent's p, the next one will fall, on the average, near 1.47576p.
 But not too near the average much of the time--sometimes the gaps will be small, sometimes large.
 So the next larger Mersenne exponent might be over 85,000,000 yielding a Mersenne with nearly 26 million digits.
 Or it may not.